Roxie Van Aller, MACP, RCC

 When she’s not helping others, Angela goes in for some self-care by reading biographies and gardening.
 She has recently returned to horse riding, a risky adventure given her rusty skills.
-Angela is quite happy to just stay in the saddle and looks forward to the day when her horse will take influence from her.
+Angela is quite happy to just stay in the saddle and looks forward to the day when her horse will respond to her commands.

 Michael Patzer, MSW, RSW

 Michael has completed extensive training in Acceptance and Commitment Therapy, Cognitive Behavioral Therapy, and Solution Focused Brief Therapy.
 His focus is working with youth and adults in the areas of anxiety, anger management, depression, life transitions, grief and loss, and self-esteem.
 Michael uses the latest evidence-based practices in the field to best support his clients.